Comparing Esports Entertainment Group (GMBL) & The Competition

-Esports Entertainment Group (NASDAQ:GMBL – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it contrast to its competitors?
-We will compare Esports Entertainment Group to similar businesses based on the strength of its valuation, dividends, analyst recommendations, profitability, earnings, institutional ownership and risk.
+Esports Entertainment Group (NASDAQ:GMBL – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it contrast to its rivals?
+We will compare Esports Entertainment Group to similar companies based on the strength of its risk, institutional ownership, analyst recommendations, profitability, earnings, dividends and valuation.

-19.8% of Esports Entertainment Group shares are held by institutional investors.
-Comparatively, 34.7% of shares of all “Amusement & recreation services” companies are held by institutional investors.
-16.2% of Esports Entertainment Group shares are held by insiders.
-Comparatively, 25.2% of shares of all “Amusement & recreation services” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

-This is a breakdown of current recommendations for Esports Entertainment Group and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Esports Entertainment Group and its rivals, as reported by MarketBeat.

 |Sell Ratings